hstohl/startup/README.md

 - [x] **Images** - There is an image of a fun group activity on the joined.html page.
 - [x] **Login placeholder** - User can input their name, email, and password.
 Their name has a place to be displayed on choose.html, and their name is designated with "(you)" on the joined.html page.
 - [x] **DB data placeholder** - The program will save the username and password as evidenced by the login vs register buttons.
 As described earlier, the program will be able to retrieve the users name to display back to them.
 - [x] **WebSocket placeholder** - When a person joins a group, the numbers will automatically update on choose.html.
-When the user is already in a group, they will get updates when another user joins or leaves the group, and the members listed will update accordingly.
+When the user is already in a group, they will get updates when another user joins or leaves the group in the chat.
+The group will be able to chat with one another.

 ## 🚀 CSS deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Header, footer, and main content body** - I did not complete this part of the deliverable.
+- [x] **Header, footer, and main content body** - My startup has headers, footers, and main body content.
-- [ ] **Navigation elements** - I did not complete this part of the deliverable.
+- [x] **Navigation elements** - I have a good looking navbar at the top of each page leading to the other pages.
-- [ ] **Responsive to window resizing** - I did not complete this part of the deliverable.
+- [x] **Responsive to window resizing** - My pages change to fit different screens, shrinking or changing orientation depending on what screen it's displayed on.
-- [ ] **Application elements** - I did not complete this part of the deliverable.
+- [x] **Application elements** - I used good whitespace and colors.
 - [ ] **Application text content** - I did not complete this part of the deliverable.
 - [ ] **Application images** - I did not complete this part of the deliverable.